 CRES Seller’s E&O Protection Plan covers the seller’s legal defense costs and damages up to specified limits.
 (Most other Seller’s E&O policies only cover the seller’s defense costs, and they don’t cover damages.)

-Contact CRES to Talk About a Seller’s Protection Plan for Your Clients
+Contact CRES for a Seller’s Protection Plan for Your Clients